alekcangp/SwitcheoSmartContractExplorer/README.md

 3. Input your NEO address(es).
 4. Press the green button or 'Enter'.

 * It was tested in Edge, Chrome, Firefox and Opera browsers on Windows 10.
+Internet Explorer is not supported.

 I would be happy to receive your feedback.
+Telegram Group: https://t.me/SwitcheoSmartExplorer

 ![ScreenShort](https://raw.githubusercontent.com/alekcangp/SwitcheoSmartContractExplorer/master/img/img07.jpg)
 ![ScreenShort](https://raw.githubusercontent.com/alekcangp/SwitcheoSmartContractExplorer/master/img/img06.jpg)